PaddlePaddle/Paddle/paddle/framework/net_design.md

   // Add a operator which is identified as `type` and has attributes described
   // in `attrs`, the `inputs` are the keys of readonly input variables,
   // `outputs` are keys of mutable output variables.
 An `OpIndex` will be
-  // returned which indicates the offset of the new operator in `ops_`.
+  // returned to indicate the offset of the new operator in `ops_`.
   OpIndex AddOp(const std::string &type, const std::vector<string> &inputs,
                 const std::vector<string> &outputs,
                 const OprAttr &attrs = OprAttr());